apache/airflow/BREEZE.rst

     ** Dockerfile management flags

-    -D, --dockerhub-user
+    -D, --container-registry
-            DockerHub user used to pull, push and build images.
+            Container registry used to pull, push and build images.
 Default: apache.

-    -H, --dockerhub-repo
+    -H, --container-repo
-            DockerHub repository used to pull, push, build images.
+            Container repository used to pull, push, build images.
 Default: airflow.

     -r, --force-rebuild-images
             Forces rebuilding of the local docker images.
 The images are rebuilt